-FAQ About Emergency Back-end Registry Operators
+FAQ About Emergency Back-end Registry Operators (EBERO)

-What are EBEROs?
+What are EBERO providers?

-Emergency back-end registry operators are organizations that have demonstrated years of experience in operating domain name services, registration data directory services and extensible provisioning protocol services.
-They have entered into three to five year contracts with ICANN to provide five critical registry functions in the event of a TLD registry operator failure or in the case of transition from one registry operator to another.
+EBERO providers are organizations that have demonstrated years of experience operating domain name services, registration data directory services, and extensible provisioning protocol services.
+They have entered into five-year contracts with ICANN to operate the five critical registry functions in the event of a gTLD registry operator failure.
 The currently contracted EBERO service providers are:

 - China Internet Network Information Center (CNNIC)